alexpeterhall/quotes/quotes.md

 "You desire to know the art of living, my friend?
 It is contained in one phrase: make use of suffering." - Henri Frederic Amiel, philosopher and writer (27 Sep 1821-1881)
 "It is by character and not by intellect the world is won." - Evelyn Beatrice Hall, biographer (28 Sep 1868-1956) "If I'm going to die, the best way to prepare is to quiet my mind and open my heart.
 If I'm going to live, the best is to quiet my mind and open my heart." - Ram Dass
+"The problem is no longer getting people to express themselves but providing little gaps of solitude and silence in which they might eventually find something to say. … What a relief to have nothing to say, the right to say nothing, because only then is there a chance of framing … the thing that might be worth saying."​ - Gilles Deleuze
+"You must live in the present, launch yourself on every wave, find your eternity in each moment.
+Fools stand on their island of opportunities and look toward another land.
+There is no other land; there is no other life but this." - Henry David Thoreau
+"Life is not about expecting, hoping, and wishing.
+It is about doing, being, and becoming." - Mike Dooley "If the world seems cold to you, kindle fires to warm it." - Lucy Larcom "When one door closes another door opens; but we so often look so long and so regretfully upon the closed door, that we do not see the ones which open for us." - Alexander Graham Bell, inventor (3 Mar 1847-1922)
+"If only we'd stop trying to be happy, we could have a pretty good time." - Edith Wharton "You do not find the happy life.
+You make it." - Camilla Eyring Kimball "It's not enough to learn how to ride; you must also learn how to fall." - Mexican proverb "A man has to live with himself, and he should see to it that he always has good company." - Charles Evans Hughes, jurist (11 Apr 1862-1948)

 ## Death